jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 return expand("une power " + (pick+1));
 ```
 __
-une power - Asks user to choose the scene's randomness.
+une power - Asks the user to choose the scene's randomness.
 Displays the npc's power relative to the pc(s) power.